Graduate Certificate in Public Policy

-Politics of the current age is for technology, of technology and increasingly by technology.
-Technology is no longer just a tool; it’s at the centre of national power, economic growth, and societal change.
-This raises important questions for all of us:
+The politics of the current age are of technology, for technology, and increasingly, by technology.
+Technology is at the centre of national power, economic growth, and societal change.

 Five weeks covering policy analysis, economic reasoning, and effective communication.